-With technological advances rapidly accelerating the pace of change in the world, it has become critical to understand trends, sometimes in real-time.
-In addition, there is a need to analyze large amounts of structured and unstructured data and make daily informed decisions that cumulatively contribute to enhanced success.
-Research, and specifically research at Liberal Arts colleges, has traditionally been overlooked in terms of a supportive, centralized research environment typical of a STEM-focused institution.
+With technological advances rapidly accelerating the pace of change in the world, it has become critical to understand trends.
+In addition, there is a need to analyze large amounts of data and make daily informed decisions.
+Relative to more STEM-focused intuitions, research departments at Liberal Arts colleges have traditionally been overlooked.

 The aim of the HPC department at Pomona College is to establish an inclusive framework and a central body of knowledge and support that can help accelerate and simplify the IT aspects of research and teaching.
 This, in turn, will provide a way for students to learn about real-world IT and the myriad of research and learning opportunities available to them.